 Ancer L. Haggerty Scholars Program seeks to provide high school juniors with an opportunity to engage with and within Oregon’s legal and civic community.
 Students attending underserved schools, or who are members of historically underrepresented communities, are especially encouraged to apply.
 Students who are selected for the program work one-on-one with an attorney mentor over the course of the school year.
 In the past, mentors have helped students with college essays, taken students to observe courtroom proceedings, and provided general networking assistance on topics of the students’ interests.
 During the year, the students will attend events relating to law and civil rights.
 Past events have included discussions with legal practitioners on topics of criminal law, juvenile justice, mental health, and immigration, and interactive events with the Oregon Court of Appeals and the Oregon legislature.
 Students who complete the program are awarded a $500.00 stipend to be used to purchase a computer or college studies.

-OMSI LOTS OF OPPORTUNITIES while you're in school and during the summer!
+OMSI has many opportunities while you're in school and during the summer!

 ++Outdoor Science Apprentice Instructor- Hancock Field Station and Pacific Marine Science Camp.
 Camp Counselor/Instructor.
 You will work with instructors to teach environmental education topics and eventually teach by yourself.
 Room and board plus pay is provided during the program.